पितृ ऋण (Pitru Runa) Explained: Causes, Family Signs, and Dharmic Paths to Healing

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Pitru Runa?
+What is Pitru Runa in Sanatana Dharma?

-What are common causes of Pitru Runa?
+What family signs are associated with Pitru Runa?

-What practical steps can families take?
+What practical steps can families take for healing ancestral patterns?